 - Roll out dough into a rectangle to the best of your ability.
 Should be approximately 10 inches high and 30 inches across.

-- Roll the dough fairly thin as it will double or triple in size when baking.
+- Roll the dough to 1/4 inch thick as it will double in size when baking.

 - Sprinkle a generous amount of cinnamon on rolls over sugar.